ballerina-platform/module-ballerinax-stan/stan-ballerina/Package.md

 #### Publishing messages

 Publishing messages is handled differently in the NATS Basic server and Streaming server.
-The 'ballerina/nats' module provides different
+The 'ballerina/nats' package provides different
 APIs to publish messages to NATS Streaming server.

 ##### Publishing messages to the NATS Streaming server